Lokathor/beryllium/README.md

     or adjust it to fit your needs.
 Linux programmer are all pros, right?
   * If you attempt to build the lib and it fails because SDL2 isn't installed you'll have to run `cargo clean` to make the `build.rs` work.

-The `fermium` bindings do a static compilation by default, so once you build your program it won't need to be shipped with any extra files.
+* In both cases, the default linking is a static linking, so your program won't need to also ship any developer files once the compilation is completed.

 ### Window Subsystem